 In the spring of 1957, Vee-Jay adopted a policy of giving each new single a trial run in Chicago before making it available nationwide.
 By May 25, with Falcon ready for its national roll-out, Abner was telling Cash Box, "Vee-Jay will, from now on, test each and every record via Chi stations at least 4 weeks prior to national release" (p.
 96).

 Besides making it harder to pin down release dates, the new policy limited production on some Falcon/Abner releases.
-Records that didn't get enough airplay in Chicago, or didn't pull sufficient local sales, were not re-pressed, were not given promotion in the trade magazines, and were not made available to all of Vee-Jay's distributors.
+Records that didn't get enough airplay in Chicago, or didn't pull sufficient local sales, were not re-pressed, were not given promotion in the trade magazines, and were not made available to many of Vee-Jay's distributors.
 Consequently certain Falcon and Abner releases are extremely rare today.
 The very first on the new label, Falcon 1000, ended up among them.

 Falcons 1000 through 1002 were recorded in January and February 1957.
 As long as the original Falcon/Abner label was in operation, material for it was often recorded in batches, so we're thinking Falcon was already in the planning stages.
 Al Smith had been leading studio bands for Vee-Jay since the fall of 1954; 1957 would be his busiest year, with 11 sessions.
 But there had been little interest in recording him as a leader, and most of his instrumental sides had been left in the can.
 On January 11, 1957, the company cut four sides by an Al Smith combo followed by five on which nearly all of them backed The Dells.
 Here the instrumental sides were obviously not an afterthought, or an opportunistic use of leftover studio time at Universal Recording.
 The tracks by The Dells were released on Vee-Jay, the Al Smiths on Falcon.